therealozp/class-notes/economics of business strategy/horizontal boundaries of a firm.md

 at both production levels, there are economies of scope. however, this might not always be true, where one level may indicate scope, and one level might not.

 note: learning economies of scale means achieving a cumulative amount of product will lead to a decrease in average costs for all points beyond that threshold.

+I am applying to HackJunction because I believe it is more than just a hackathon: it is a place where ideas that feel urgent can be tested, sharpened, and shared with people who care.
+The world is full of complex, stubborn problems and too few opportunities to try solving them under pressure with people who are smart, motivated, and welcoming of risk.
+That is what draws me to Junction: the chance to turn a spark of frustration or curiosity into something that actually works, in a real prototype, in a short time.

+I have built tools before, under less-than-ideal circumstances, because someone needed them now, not later.
+For example, I created a real-time tool for comparing telemetry of 3D printers in my lab, built a high-velocity log aggregation system to make data accessible to engineers, and worked on legal-text summarization tools that turn walls of content into usable insights.
+These projects were never about impressing someone else, but they were dedicated to fixing broken workflows and rescuing people from repetitive failures.
+I bring with me a mindset: if something feels inefficient or painful, I dig in until it is not.

+I will show up to HackJunction with an attitude of contribution.
+I intend to learn from others’ domain knowledge, pivot fast, and push for prototypes that matter.
+I think I should be selected because I relish these high-intensity moments: the kind that force me to decide quickly, abandon perfection, try something wild, and then iterate.
+My strongest work has come from being uncomfortable, being early, being the one to clean up a mess so something usable emerges.

+Thank you for considering my application.
+Being part of Junction would mean more than another hack—it would mean a chance to build something meaningful with others who also believe that software should solve real problems, not just show off.
+I missed Hack the Uncertainty once with the visa application in 2023, and I feel like this will be my chance for redemption.